 We provide you with all the notes and support you need to run the NCSS Challenge as a classroom activity - no software installation is required.
 We give you access to the content throughout the year, so you can move at a pace that suits your class.
 You can track your students’ progress using our teacher dashboard, and we provide expert support for any questions you have.Sign up my class!

-The NCSS Challenge is run by Grok Learning.
+The NCSS Challenge is run by Grok Academy.
 Between us we have decades of experience teaching students how to program.

 The Challenge is supported by an army of expert tutors from universities and our industry sponsors.
 They personally respond to messages from students, answering questions and helping them learn.